Skip to content

 Accessing workflows

-refer to our workflows guide in the sidebar for basic use.
+Refer to our workflows guide in the sidebar for in-depth usage.

-In addition, advanced python users may choose to import a workflow directly (rather than use the get_workflow utility).
-All of an app's workflows are packaged within its workflow module, such as simmate.apps.example.workflows.
+Advanced users can import a workflow class directly rather than using the get_workflow utility.
+All of an app's workflows are packaged within its workflows module.

 Example

 static-energy.vasp.mat-proj is converted to StaticEnergy__Vasp__MatProj following our workflow naming conventions.
-We can then pull this workflow class from simmate.apps.materials_project.workflows:
+You can import it from:

 from simmate.apps.materials_project.workflows import StaticEnergy__Vasp__MatProj